HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/quality_checks.rst

 :::::::::::::::::::
 While reading in the data, there are quality checks that verify whether the metadata.txt file is appropriate and all required raw data files exist.
-If this checks fails, an anomaly is raised (see :ref:`anomalies`) and the processing halts.
+If these checks fail, an anomaly is raised (see :ref:`anomalies`) and the processing halts.
 There is also a quality check which checks whether the file with meteorological information exists.
 If it does not, an anomaly is added to the SQL database, but the processing is